Ensure your business isn’t wasting spend on unused tools and licenses.

 In addition to the amount of money you already spend on SaaS, you should also check:

-The next step in the process is setting your budget.
-This is the tricky part, because while there are studies and think-pieces that will tell you how much to spend on SaaS, the truth is that only you can decide what the right number is.
+The next step in the process is SaaS budget planning.
+This is the tricky part because while there are studies and think-pieces that will tell you how much to spend on SaaS, the truth is that only you can decide what the right number is.

 Tip: Gain an edge in your budgeting by learning more about the different SaaS pricing models.